mihai-dulgheru/background_remover_api/README.md

 - This project uses a simple API Key mechanism.
 - For production, ensure that HTTPS is used so the API key is sent securely.
+- Avoid exposing the API key in client-side applications.

 ---